---

 lagged dependent variable and is likely to be endogenous as the

-behaviour.
-The data set contains observations of 6160 males in 1979
+behavior.
+The data set, called **cigmales** contains observations of

-and 1980 from the smoking supplement to the 1979 National Health
+6160 males in 1979 and 1980 from the smoking supplement to the 1979

-restriction on smokong in restaurants `restaurant`, the age `age` and the
+of residence a restriction on smoking in restaurants `restaurant`, the

-number of years of schooling `educ` and their squares, the number of
+age `age` and the number of years of schooling `educ` and their

-family members `famsize`, and a dummy `race` which indicates whether
+squares, the number of family members `famsize`, and a dummy `race`

-price of a pack of cigarettes `lagprice` and the number of years the
+the one-year lagged price of a pack of cigarettes `lagprice` and the

-state's restaurant smoking restrictions had been in place.
+number of years the State's restaurant smoking restrictions had been

-The starting point is a basic count model, ie a Poisson model with a
+The starting point is a basic count model, ie., a Poisson model with a

 log link: